You can beef up supports in any way needed after you own the top.

 By ANGLE I mean a few screws moved a little when they were tightened down long ago.

-6 or 7 moved A LOT on mine and made it hard to get the proper angle to remove the screw without stripping the head of them.
+6 or 7 moved A LOT, you can't get the proper angle to remove the screw without stripping the head of them.

 Don't get mad at it or you will strip them, relax and skip them for last.

-If needed, bend a little metal with a small pry bar or vice grips above or below these screws to get a better angle.
+Then bend a little metal with a small pry bar or vice grips above or below these screws and you'll be good.

 Needle nosed vice grips came in handy on some screws at different points.